 8. Their Favorite Trick Is “Sit Pretty”

-Their intelligence and ability to learn tricks quickly have made them stars of the silver screen, most recently in the famous five movies!
+Their intelligence and ability to learn tricks quickly have made them stars of the silver screen.

 Using positive reinforcement techniques, such as clicker training, this dog can pick up very basic tricks instantly.